qiime2/q2-fmt/README.md

 **Statistical Tests**

-Wilcoxon Signed Rank tests and Mann-Whitney U tests are available and differentiated by the semantic type of the input to ensure the applicability of the test (i.e. only matched pairs for Wilcoxon, and independent groups for Mann-Whitney).
+Wilcoxon Signed Rank tests and Mann-Whitney U tests are available through [q2-stats](https://github.com/qiime2/q2-stats) and can be used for FMT analysis.
+These two tests are differentiated by the semantic type of the input to ensure the applicability of the test (i.e. only matched pairs for Wilcoxon, and independent groups for Mann-Whitney).

 Comparisons for Wilcoxon Signed Rank:
  - baseline: Compare each timepoint against a reference timpoint